owwlo/InvertedIndexBuilder/README.md

  - Secondary Indexing for Inverted Index files.
  - Small* memory footprint

-*Depends on how many passages you are building with.
+*Depends on how many articles you are building with.

 Performance
 ----